AliElneklawy/OS-project-pintOS/Design documents/project 1.md

 1- In `thread.h`:
   * Added two attributes to the thread struct.
     - `nice`: determines how nice the thread is.
+The nicer the thread, the less priority it has.
     - `recent_cpu`: measures the amount of time the thread spent on using the cpu.

   ```c